When is a Debit Card an ATM card? When is an ATM card a Debit card? It sounds confusing.

 The term debit card is generally used to differentiate the product from a credit card.
 A debit card makes a purchase with the money in the holder's checking account while a credit card purchase creates a loan obligation.
 There are two kinds of debit transactions Visa and POS.

-If you return merchandise you purchased with your DCU Check Card, merchants will issue you a Visa credit slip.
+If you return merchandise you purchased with your DCU Debit Card, merchants will issue you a Visa credit slip.
 This amount will be credited to your DCU checking account.
-Purchases and returns with your DCU Check Card are free transactions that will appear on your monthly checking statement.
+Purchases and returns with your DCU Debit Card are free transactions that will appear on your monthly checking statement.

-Both DCU Check Cards and DCU ATM Cards can make withdrawals, deposits, inquiries, and transfers at ATMs.
+Both DCU Debit Cards and DCU ATM Cards can make withdrawals, deposits, inquiries, and transfers at ATMs.

-We recommend all members open a DCU checking account and carry a DCU Visa Check Card.
+We recommend all members open a DCU checking account and carry a DCU Visa Debit Card.
 It comes free with the account and has the extra functionality.
 However, we have members who don't want or qualify for a checking account, but do want ATM access.
 The DCU ATM Card meets that need.
 Also, young members can open a checking account as early as twelve with a parent or guardian as joint owner.
-They can qualify for an ATM card at that age, but must be at least 17 for the Check Card.
+They can qualify for an ATM card at that age, but must be at least 15 for the Debit Card.

-You have access to your accounts 24 hours a day, seven days a week, with your DCU Check Card.
+You have access to your accounts 24 hours a day, seven days a week, with your DCU Debit Card.
 Make withdrawals, deposits, transfers, loan and mortgage payments, or verify your balance at our conveniently located DCU ATMs.
 All transactions at DCU ATMs are free.
-All you need is your DCU Check Card and your PIN.
+All you need is your DCU Debit Card and your PIN.

-FREE Special envelopes are available at all DCU ATMs for deposits or loan payments involving cash or checks.
+FREE special envelopes are available at some DCU ATMs for deposits or loan payments involving cash or checks.
 Use one envelope per transaction.
 You may put multiple checks and cash in one envelope as long as everything will be deposited in the same account.
+Some DCU ATMs no longer need envelopes for deposits.

 At non-DCU ATMs, you can make withdrawals, transfers, and inquiries with your DCU checking account or your Savings Account.
 You may also make DCU deposits at many machines on the CO-OPSM ATM network.
 Other accounts are not accessible through non-DCU ATMs.
 DCU does not charge for transactions at non-DCU ATMs if you qualify for Free Checking with Plus or Relationship benefits.
-We will also reimburse up to $5 per month in non-DCU ATM surcharges.
+We will also reimburse up to $10.00 per month if you have Free Checking with Plus benefits and up to $25.00 per month if you have Free Checking with Relationship benefits in non-DCU ATM surcharges.

 You can also avoid ATM surcharges by...